logaretm/vee-validate/docs/src/templates/markdown/validation/flags.md

 }
 ```

-Note that scoped fields names in the array from is mapped to a non-nested name. and you can use the object spread operator to add the mapped fields to your existing computed components:
+Note that scoped fields names in the array from is mapped to a non-nested name, and you can use the object spread operator to add the mapped fields to your existing computed components:

 ```js
 import { mapFields } from 'vee-validate'